What Is Book Post?

 Book Post is a bite-sized, newsletter-based book review, sending reviews by distinguished and engaging writers direct to readers’ in-boxes.

-Book Post is housed in Substack but it is not “a Substack,” in that I am not giving you my own ideas but assembling for you a little corsage of ideas by writers I think will delight, inform, and move you.
+Book Post is housed in Substack but it is not “a Substack,” in that I am not giving you my own ideas but assembling for you a corsage of ideas by writers I think will delight, inform, and move you.

 About me: I worked for a long time as a book review editor (at The New York Review of Books) before embarking on Book Post.
 I also created small literary magazine (Little Star) and manage a literary estate (for the poet Joseph Brodsky).
 Before all that I worked as a junior editor at the publisher Farrar, Straus & Giroux and as a bookseller at an independent bookstore in the eighties.
 While I was at FSG I was also an assistant to Susan Sontag.
 So I bring to Book Post many years of immersion in editing and book culture.

-I began Book Post out of a belief that we need new forms to bring news of books to contemporary readers and to freshen readers’ connection to enduring ideas in a media landscape that favors hot takes, easy put-downs, and clan-building.
+I began Book Post out of a belief that we need new forms to bring news of books to contemporary readers and to freshen readers’ connection to enduring ideas in a media landscape that favors hot takes, easy put-downs, and herd behavior.
 I believe that we have, in culture, more in common than we think we do, and a connection upon which we can build.

 I am so grateful to you for taking a look at Book Post and hope you will like what you see.